 Set the container Labels.

-If you do not set this setting, the Container Service will distribute the containers in a single zone by default.
+If you do not configure this field, Container Service will deploy the containers in a single zone by default.

 Click Create with Orchestration Template.

-The content of the orchestration template must comply with the Docker Compose format.
+Note: The contents of the orchestration template comply with the Docker Compose format.

 Click Select next to the template after clicking Use Existing Orchestration Template.